wandagb/StudyBuddy/README.md

 # StudyBuddy
-StudyBuddy is a MERN full-stack web app that ..
+StudyBuddy is a full-stack MERN web app that allows users to create study sets using flashcards.

 ## Table of Contents
 1. [Features](#features)